jackie-dai/Project-1-Overhaul/Section3_HealthAndDamage/section3.md

 Solution: 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 72 59 4A 52 31 41 34 4B 4F 67 6B 3F 6C 69 73 74 3D 50 4C 6B 54 71 66 35 44 42 7A 50 73 41 65 2D 70 52 35 62 44 55 64 77 48 69 43 4E 67 48 63 79 42 49 68 26 74 3D 35 36 37
 ```

 Now the enemy and player in our game can deal damage and kill each other.
-Change the health value of the player in the inspector to make sure that the player dies or does not die, and takes damage as expected.
+Initialize the health value of the player in the inspector to test out if the player takes damage as expected, and they die if, and only if, the player reaches 0 health.